 Check the pro version as well, by getting a free trial available for everyone.
 What I find particularly interesting is the sophistication with which you can get your alerts.
 For any campaign keyword or hashtag, you can choose your influencers and drown out the noise in great details.
 Here’s how an alert setting system looks like.
 You can choose which alerts to get based on select information on Twitter and Instagram users.

 You can also set a tracker volume and get alerts only when it significantly goes up avoiding twenty emails a day.
 The most useful tool is to be able to set a unique page URL where you can check all the data in one place for real-time tracking.

 I’m a Buzzsumo fan.
 It’s a great way to see the kind of content that’s making waves the world over.
 You can simply choose the time frame you’re interested in and enter your keyword or niche topic.
 You can also just enter a URL.

 You can get a free pro trial run to see beneficial data on the content that’s doing well in your industry and niche.
 It also helps to identify influencers in your field.

-My favorite Buzzsumo tool basically is the competitor research.
+My favorite Buzzsumo tool basically is competitor research.
 You can enter the domain of your competitor, and the tool allows you to check what content from the domain is doing well.
-You can in fact also check your own domains to see top performing content easily.
+You can in fact also check your own domains to see top-performing content easily.
 The tool also showcases and lets you export people who’re sharing the content that’s popular.
 It’s nifty when trying to access performance by competitors and trying to get your content game up.